mkjeff/secs4net/README.md

             I4(largeArrayOwner))), // create Item from largeArrayOwner
 };

-// apply using on received message as well. coz the item that decoded by PipeDecoder also using MemoryOwner<T> when the data array is big. using var s6f12 = await secsGem.SendAsync(s6f11);
+// apply using on received message as well. coz the item decoded by PipeDecoder also uses MemoryOwner<T> when the data array is big. using var s6f12 = await secsGem.SendAsync(s6f11);
 ```
-   > `IMemoryOwner<T>`, `Item` and `SecsMessage` have implemented `IDisposable` don't forget to Dispose it when they don't need anymore.
+   > `IMemoryOwner<T>`, `Item`, and `SecsMessage` have implemented `IDisposable` don't forget to `Dispose` it when they don't need anymore.
     Otherwise, the array will not return to the pool till GC collects.

-   > Since the max encoded bytes length in a single non-List Item was `16,777,215`(3 bytes), we split raw data into separated items.
+   > Since the length of the max encoded bytes in a single non-List Item was `16,777,215`(3 bytes), we split raw data into separated items.
     In that case, creating the Items from sliced `Memory<T>` is more efficient.